LaisMassacesi/trybetunes-trybe-project/README.md

-# Wellcome to repository of Trybetunes project!:rocket:
+# Welcome to repository of Trybetunes project!:rocket:

 <h2>Trybe</h2>
 This ropository contains one project developed during my journey at Trybe.